Zomato's $1.3 bln India stock offering draws strong investor appetite

 The Zomato IPO comes when India’s markets are near their all-time highs and there is growing interest from digital companies to list on bourses.

-Alibaba-backed financial payments app Paytm on Friday filed draft papers in India for a $2.2 billion IPO, while Walmart's (WMT.N) e-commerce giant Flipkart is also planning one. read more
+Alibaba-backed financial payments app Paytm on Friday filed draft papers in India for a $2.2 billion IPO, while Walmart’s e-commerce giant Flipkart is also planning one.

-Just like U.S.-based DoorDash (DASH.N), Zomato is mainly a food delivery app, having partnered with 350,000 restaurants and cafes in 526 Indian cities.
+Just like U.S.-based DoorDash, Zomato is mainly a food delivery app, having partnered with 350,000 restaurants and cafes in 526 Indian cities.
 It also allows customers to book tables for dine-in and write food reviews and upload photos.

 Zomato competes with local rival Swiggy, which is backed by Softbank, and Amazon’s still nascent food delivery service in a food delivery market that Boston Consulting Group expects will touch $8 billion by 2023, from just $4 billion last year.